cloudnativegeo/cloudnativegeo.org/content/blog/cng-conference-intro.md

 The event will include keynote speeches, panel discussions, hands-on workshops, networking opportunities, and showcases of open-source projects, all designed to enhance attendees' skills and knowledge.
 Participants will explore the newest developments in cloud-native geospatial technology, data accessibility, and practical applications

-*Save the date:* April 30 - May 2, 2025
+**Save the date:** April 30 - May 2, 2025

-*Where?* Snowbird, Utah - a short drive from Salt Lake City
+**Where?** Snowbird, Utah - a short drive from Salt Lake City

-*Interested?* Let us know if you want to attend by completing a short [form](https://cloudnativegeo.org/events/cng-conference-2025).
+**Interested?** Let us know if you want to attend by completing a short [form](https://cloudnativegeo.org/events/cng-conference-2025).

-*Sponsorships:* We are developing sponsorship packages.
-If you are interested, email us at hello@cloudnativegeo.org.
+**Sponsorships:** We are developing sponsorship packages.
+If you are interested, email us at hello@cloudnativegeo.org